Olivier-Kango/Awesome-books-ES6/README.md

 # Project Name

-> Description the project.
-This is a single page web application that keeps tracks of books.
+> This is a single page web application that keeps tracks of books.
 Book details captured are the book title, author and ISBN.
 User can add a book, view a list of books and also remove any un wanted books.

 ## Screen Short